mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-09-AGI-Safety-Program-Part-1.md

 [Coffee Test](https://en.wikipedia.org/wiki/Artificial_general_intelligence#Tests_for_testing_human-level_AGI)
 to determine whether a system possesses general intelligence.

-"
-A machine is required to enter an average American home and figure out how to make coffee: find the coffee machine, find the coffee, add water, find a mug, and brew the coffee by pushing the proper buttons.
+"A machine is required to enter an average American home and figure out how to make coffee: find the coffee machine, find the coffee, add water, find a mug, and brew the coffee by pushing the proper buttons."
-"

 Although AIs struggle right now with generalizing (and [other human capabilities](https://intelligence.org/2015/07/24/four-background-claims/)), I believe our uniqueness & intellectual superiority will _largely_ fade by the end of this century.